1naveengiri/wp-codeception-demo/README.md

 Run Test by running command `vendor/bin/codecept run acceptance`

-If all ok and selenium server is running you will see the automated Test result on your specified browser.
+If all ok and selenium server is running, you will see the automated Test result on your specified browser.